jamalamar/Clock-Risker/README.md

-This project was created by Jamal and Ricardo
+This project was created by Jamal

-## Clock from scratch using Vanilla Javascript
+## Real-Time Clock from scratch using Vanilla Javascript